Jenil31/Lending-Club-Visualization/README.md

 Author: [Cara Qin](http://www.linkedin.com/in/caraqin/), [Yu Tian](http://www.linkedin.com/in/yutian1)

 ## Code
-All code in Jupyter Notebook format can be found from `Code` folder.
+All code in Jupyter Notebook format can be found from `Code` folder, where `0.Bar_and_Map_Cara.ipynb` contains Python code with Plotly online mode for the first two visualizations on our website and `1.Visual_Animation_and_Line_Yu.ipynb` contains the last visualizations' code.

 ## Website files and libraries
 All website files and libraries can be found from `Code/website_files` folder.